xSynergyx/internal-ticketing/README.md

 ## Purpose
 The main purpose of this project is to practice multiple skills while improving the workplace.
+* Increase productivity and communication internally
-* Improve my overall app development skills
+* Improve overall app development skills
 * Build upon Java knowledge
-* Increase productivity internally
+* Explore database design and management
 * Practice Git commands